The overarching objectives of this Working Group (WG) are:

 - Join the COVID-19 sub-group according to your expertise and interest; follow the links below to find your sub-group(s) and then click the "Join Group" link:

-Helpful information can be found on the main COVID-19 WG wiki, including Q&As from the ongoing webinar sessions and how to submit resources for the catalogue being compiled.
+Helpful information can be found on the main COVID-19 WG wiki, including Q&As from the finished webinar series and how to submit resources for the Zotero catalogue output.
 Updates and discussions on the overarching COVID-19 group can be found within the Posts section of the wiki, including all emails sent via the main WG's mailing list.
 Update webinars and related meetings for the overall group can be found at Events.

 Sub-groups will organize their specific wiki pages and processes according to their group preferences, but in general, the structure is the same as for the main WG's webpages.
 Please reach out to the sub-group moderators or use the applicable email list for more information; see the Working & Sub-Group Organization wiki page for contact information.

-The current draft of the "RDA COVID-19 Guidelines and Recommendations" can be found in the Outputs section of this webpage; be sure to select the most current version that is attached for review, and provide comments using the "Add new comment" link below the attachments.
+Materials under development can be reviewed in the Outputs section of this webpage; be sure to select the most current document version that is attached for review, and provide comments using the "Add new comment" link below the attachments.

-The weekly "RDA COVID-19 Update Webinar" occurs almost every Tuesday at 11:00 am Universal Time (UTC), and provides updates on the overarching COVID-19, Legal and Ethical, Research Software, Community Participation Working Groups, Indigenous Data contribution, and the four research themes (clinical, omics, peidemiology, social sciences), along with an opportunity for members to ask questions.
-Please register for these webinars at: https://attendee.gotowebinar.com/rt/6250412848820262157,.
+The weekly "RDA COVID-19 Update Webinar" occurred almost every Tuesday at 11:00 am Universal Time (UTC), and provided updates on the overarching COVID-19, Legal and Ethical, Research Software, Community Participation Working Groups, Indigenous Data contribution, and the four research themes (clinical, omics, epidemiology, social sciences), along with an opportunity for members to ask questions.

-Recordings and presentations are posted on the Events meeting links for those who cannot attend the live sessions.
+Recordings and presentations from these sessions are posted on the Events meeting links.